sagar-d-jadhav/SampleProject1/README.md

 # SampleProject1
-This is a sample project created on github
+Hi This is a sample project created on github